vohi/machines/README.md

 Jekyll Server
 =============

 Docker Container running a Jekyll server.
-The watch the content of a directory and if it changes it rebuilds the site.
+It watches the content of a directory and if it changes it rebuilds the site.

 ## Usage